Final Review of the 2012 GW/NASP Public Policy Institute

 2012 PPI participants come from across the United States including Alaska, the District of Columbia, Florida, Georgia, Illinois, Indiana, Kentucky, Massachusetts, Maryland, Minnesota, Missouri, North Dakota, New Jersey, Nevada, New York, Oklahoma, Pennsylvania, South Carolina, Texas, Utah, and Virginia.

 PPI participants had the option of participating in a 3-day training (July 11–13) for NASP Continuing Professional Development (CPD) credit or a 5-day training (July 11–13 and 16–17) for GW Graduate Semester Credit.

-An amazing line up of national experts presented information and engage in dialogues with PPI participants.
-Here are a few of the national leaders and scholars that participated in this year's PPI:
+An amazing line up of national experts presented information and engaged in dialogues with PPI participants.
+Here are a few of the national leaders and scholars who participated in this year's PPI:

 - Michael Usdan, Senior Fellow and Past President, Institute for Educational Leadership

 - Paul Wesckstein, Director of the Center for Law and Education

 - Kristen Harper, Policy Advisor to the Acting Assistant Deputy Secretary of the Office of Special Education and Rehabilitation Services

 - Joanne Cashman, Director of the IDEA Partnership